-The best kind of crib is one that’s convertible, meaning it grows with your child from the earliest days until they graduate to a “big kid” bed.
-This allows their sleeping space to be comfortable and familiar, making sleep transitions easier while accommodating a child’s growth and spatial needs.
+Your baby’s crib is an investment, and to get the most value, I prefer a convertible crib that grows with your child from the earliest days until they graduate to a “big kid” bed.
+This allows for comfortable sleep in a familiar space, making sleep transitions more manageable for your little one while still accommodating a growing child’s spatial needs.

-The Stokke Sleepi Crib is the ultimate convertible crib.
-It’s dynamic, attractive, and functional, offering kiddos a comfy place to lay their heads from birth up to age 5.
-I recently got my hands on one of these beauties in the nick of time to finally transition my 10-month-old to a crib and out of our room.
-Here’s why the Stokke Sleepi Crib/Bed is a winner in my book—and why you should consider it for your wish list.
+The Stokke Sleepi is the ultimate convertible crib.
+It’s dynamic, attractive, and functional, offering kiddos a comfy place to lay their heads from birth to age 5.
+I had this crib on my wishlist for some time and recently got my hands on one of these beauties in the nick of time to finally transition my 10-month-old to a crib and out of our primary bedroom.
+Here’s why the Stokke Sleepi Bed is a winner in my book.

 Having four children, I can attest that assembling a crib is never a breeze, but some are easier than others.

-The Stokke Sleepi Crib is put together using two Allen wrenches and a few handfuls of nuts and bolts.
+We assembled the Stokke Sleepi Bed using two Allen wrenches and a few handfuls of nuts and bolts.
 While the hardware is simple, I found the instructions to be a bit confusing.
-First of all, know that the manual is located in a pocket underneath the mattress base and can be easily missed; I didn’t find it until halfway through assembly.
+First, know that the manual is located in a pocket underneath the mattress base and can be easily missed; I didn’t find it until halfway through the assembly.
 (The manual is also easily accessible online in PDF form should you need it.)
 The instructions also rely on pictures to guide you through the process, which takes time to interpret and complete successfully.

-For best results, I would advise setting aside an hour or two to put this product together.
+I would advise setting aside an hour or two to put this product together for the best results.

 The biggest perk of this crib is its longevity of use.
-I prefer big-ticket gear that grows with my kids because it’s a single investment of time, and I find it’s easier to use with less of a learning curve overall.
+I prefer big-ticket gear that grows with my kids because it’s a single investment of time and money, as I find it’s easier to use with less of a learning curve overall.

-The Stokke Sleepi Crib starts as a mini crib that’s perfect for bedside sleep during the newborn phase.
-The unique oval shape was designed to be more womb-like for a smoother transition into the world for newbies.
-And speaking of the oval design, even when assembled as a full-size crib, it takes up less space than a standard crib and can easily fit through most doorways.
+The Stokke Sleepi Bed starts as a mini crib, or bassinet, perfect for bedside sleep during the newborn phase.
+The oval shape was designed to be more womb-like for a smoother transition into the world for newbies.
+Because of the shape, when assembled as a full-size crib, it takes up less space than a standard crib and can easily fit through most doorways.

 Knowing my son has what he needs in terms of sleeping arrangements for the next four years—and that the hard part of assembling the product is behind me—provides a bit of relief on my end.

-Let’s just say it: This crib is really pretty.
-The solid beech wood frame is sleek and smooth, and the non-toxic finish is much-appreciated since my teething tot will likely gnaw on the railing.
-I’m also fond of the clean lines with curved edges void of sharper corners, all of which point to the classic Scandinavian aesthetic that never goes out of style (which is good considering at $800 this crib is not cheap, and I plan to use it for many years).
+It is no secret that this crib looks good.
+Available in neutral white, hazy grey, and natural tones, the solid beech wood frame is sleek and smooth, and the non-toxic finish is much appreciated since my teething tot will likely gnaw on the railing.
+I’m also fond of the clean lines with curved edges void of sharper corners, all of which point to the classic Scandinavian aesthetic that never goes out of style (which is good considering at $800, this crib is a bit of a splurge, and I plan to use it for many years).

-Additionally, I love the thoughtful details included in the crib’s design, like the hole plugs to prevent a baby from pinching their little fingers, and the lockable swivel wheels that can be used to help soothe and relax little ones to bed.
-If you’re not interested in rocking wheels, simply lock them into place to keep the crib stationary.
+Additionally, I love the thoughtful details in the crib’s design, like the hole plugs to prevent a baby from pinching their little fingers and the lockable swivel wheels that can help soothe and relax little ones to sleep.
+If you’re not interested in lockable swivel wheels, simply lock them into place to keep the crib stationary.

-First of all, note that the mattress is sold separately, which is a little disappointing considering the crib is round, and most crib mattresses are rectangular.
-There are a few mattress alternatives out there, but it’s a gamble to know whether or not they adhere precisely to the distinctive oval shape of the crib’s design.
-Additionally, the mattress they created for this crib is high-quality, non-toxic, and boasts multiple breathable layers of 3D mesh to promote maximum air circulation.
-In fact, the Stokke Sleepi Crib meets the highest safety standards for breathability, safety, and restricted substances, such as flame retardants and other toxic chemicals.
+First, note that the bed mattress is sold separately, which is a little disappointing considering the crib is round, and standard crib mattresses are rectangular.
+Regardless, the mattress they created for this crib is high-quality, non-toxic, and boasts multiple breathable layers of 3D mesh to promote maximum air circulation.
+In fact, the Stokke Sleepi crib meets the highest safety standards for breathability, safety, and restricted substances, such as flame retardants and other toxic chemicals.

 Areas for Improvement

-While this product certainly prioritizes form and function, there are still a few things worth noting that would improve user experience.
+While this product certainly prioritizes form and function, there are still a few things worth noting that would improve the overall experience experience.

-As much as I admire the luxury of this product, it comes with a steep price tag, as well as its additional parts.
-The mattress ($299), mattress protector ($64), fitted sheets for the crib ($49 each), crib liner ($99), and more all have to be purchased from the Stokke website to accommodate the oval mattress and crib design.
+As much as I admire how luxurious and functional the Stokke Sleepi is, it comes with a steep price tag, as do its additional accessories.
+The mattress ($319), mattress protector ($69), fitted sheets ($45 each), crib liner ($99), and additional textiles can all be purchased separately to accommodate the unique oval mattress and crib design.

-If you have the space, it might be worth skipping the Stokke Sleepi Mini stage and putting your baby straight into the Sleepi Crib to avoid making these purchases twice (plus the bed conversion kit) to accommodate different-sized mattresses and proprietary bedding.
+If you have the space, skipping the Stokke Sleepi Mini stage and putting your baby straight into the Sleepi Crib might be worthwhile to avoid making these purchases twice to accommodate different-sized mattresses and proprietary bedding.

 Having the wheels as an option to move the crib from room to room is super helpful, but they stick out on the sides and are not even with the actual frame of the crib.
 If you have narrower doorways, this might be an issue.